gill12121/Shifty-10.03.23/README.md

 Problems:
 Currently unfinished,
-Need the exact database structure to run it
+Needs the exact database structure to run it